syedwshah/syedwshah/README.md

 ### Hello World!

-I'm Syed, a software engineer specializing in Front-End development using React/React-Native, TypeScript, and GraphQL applications.
+I'm Syed, a software engineer specializing in Front-End development using React/React-Native, TypeScript, and GraphQL.
 On the back-end side, I have no preference for a specific API development language, however I mostly use Go or Node.

 In my previous role as a software engineer, I worked at a startup backed by the US government to accelerate federal procurement.
 Together with PMs, designers, and engineers, we tackled challenges in the contracting space.